 I decided to write about this topic after talking to my recently married son and his new wife about some aspects of getting their finances in order that they hadn’t thought about.
 After a wedding, it’s easy to get distracted writing thank-you notes instead of doing important paperwork and planning related to your new legal status as a married couple.

 The first thing that may come to mind is taxes.
-According to Geoffrey Kulik, a partner at Sterck Kulik O’Neill Accounting Group, Inc., a Diamond Certified firm, newlyweds have to file their taxes for the entire year as either “married filing jointly” or “married filing separately.”
-“Because of the way the laws are written, Read more
+According to Geoffrey Kulik, a partner at Sterck Kulik O’Neill Accounting Group, Inc., newlyweds have to file their taxes for the entire year as either “married filing jointly” or “married filing separately.”
+“Because of the way the laws are written, this change of status could result in a significantly higher, Read more